viviandotdev/ObsidianVault/+ Encounters/Books/The Courage to be Disliked by Ichiro Kishimi Fumitake Koga.md

 **Power struggle**
 In a power struggle the person has the desire to be right and in order to be right that means the other person must be wrong.
-- The power struggles begins the moment one is convinced that are right in an interpersonal relationship
+- The power struggles begins the moment one is convinced that are right in an interpersonal relationship **Approach conversations with the desire to understand instead of being "right".**

 [[Weakness can be quite strong and powerful]]